The Thunder Rolls: Music video

 Although the recording featured only the first three verses, Brooks often performed the fourth verse in concert, to the delight of his audience.
 When he began thinking about a music video for the song, Brooks chose to allude to the fourth verse by including the visual theme of domestic violence.
 This would tie together the two versions of the song.
 Brooks chose to play the central part of the philandering husband himself, so that he could "make sure [the character] was so despicable that the whole viewing audience wanted to shoot him."

 Before the video's release, Cathy Gurley, the head of public relations at Capitol Nashville, arranged a screening for industry women.
 They unanimously endorsed the video, describing it as a powerful statement against domestic violence.
 The video was released to CMT and The Nashville Network (TNN), where CMT immediately named it a "Pick Hit."
 On May 1, the day after the video's release, TNN banned the video.
 CMT pulled it soon after, with a CMT representative commenting that the network was "in business to entertain, not to promote or condone gratuitous violence or social issues."
 TNN offered to resume airplay if Brooks would film a disclaimer for the end.
-Although Brooks and Gurley read the TNN script, he refused to film the additional scene, saying it felt as if he would be using the controversy to promote the video.
+Brooks looked at the TNN script but refused to film himself reading it, saying it felt as if he would be using the controversy to promote the video.
 Brooks told TNN they could add a disclaimer if they chose, but he was not going to compromise his vision.

 Because the video had been pulled so quickly, few people had seen it.
 Radio stations, country bars, television stations and newspapers began requesting copies of the video so that they – and their audiences – could form their own opinions.
 Several radio stations in the United States screened the video at quickly organized fundraisers for local battered women's shelters.
 Capitol Records was contacted numerous times by women's shelters, thanking the company for raising awareness of domestic violence.
 Six days after TNN banned the video, pop channel VH-1 announced that they would begin playing "The Thunder Rolls."

 The following month, Capitol Nashville president Jimmy Bowen sent copies of the video to members of the Country Music Association, so that they could consider it for the upcoming annual awards show.
 On October 2, the video was awarded the CMA Video of the Year award.

 At the 1991 Grammy Awards, the music video, directed by Bud Schaetzle and produced by Martin J. Fischer, was nominated for "Best Music Video – Short Form".